Pet Help Resources

 Spay/Neuter Assistance Programs

-The $20 FIX is a program of Animal Kind that assists low-income families with getting their pets fixed for $20 or Free
+- The $20 FIX assists low-income families in Alamance and Orange Counties with getting their pets fixed for $20 or Free

-Friends of Mebanes Animals (FOMA) assists with the cost of spay/neuter for needy families
+- Animal Resource Friends assists with the cost of spay/neuter for families in need in Alamance county and surrounding areas

 Veterinary Care Assistance